-Make the charitable income tax deduction available to all taxpayers.
-A broad, diverse coalition of charities is working with Congress to enact the so-called “universal charitable deduction” or an “above-the-line deduction” to give all taxpayers an incentive for charitable giving.
+Tax reform proposals have proposed placing significant limits on tax deductions for charitable gifts.
 The U.S. tax code has encouraged charity by providing taxpayers with an income tax deduction for such gifts since the tax code was originally adopted in 1917—making charitable giving a part of the American identity and distinguishing the United States from nearly every other country.

 Capping the deduction for charitable gifts would have a disproportionately adverse impact on charities like TNC, which depends on gifts of highly appreciated assets such as gifts of land and/or conservation easements.